PolyMTL-P4/efsm-examples/README.md

 ---

-There are two functional extensions: p4class and FlowBlaze.p4 EFSM.
+There are two functional extensions in our modified p4c compiler: p4class and FlowBlaze.p4 EFSM.

 ### p4class